Stay Snatched

 2. Season the Turkey: Season generously with Creole seasoning, smoked paprika, and garlic powder.
 Make sure you rub it in well so every bite has flavor.

 3. Add the Turkey Legs to the Pan: Place the turkey legs in a baking dish or roasting pan.
 Scatter the sliced onions and bell peppers around the legs.
-The veggies will soften, caramelize, and flavor the pan drippings.
+Drizzle the broth in the pan around the turkey legs.
+Don't drizzle it on top of the turkey because you don't want to lose the spices.

 4. Bake with Foil: Cover the pan with foil and bake, until the meat is tender.